Work management November 18, 2024 13 MIN READ

 Capacity planning vs resource planning vs resource scheduling

 Resource scheduling in project management is the final, detailed step in a three-part process of managing your team’s workload.
-Each step narrows the focus and moves the project from a high-level overview to individual, daily tasks:

 • Capacity planning evaluates your overall ability to take on projects.
 It answers questions like: “Do we have enough developers to handle three new website builds next quarter?”